Kage-forge/KageMux/README.md

 ## ⚙️ Configuring The Armory (First Time Setup)

 To protect your system from executing blank paths, KageMux locks all primary action buttons upon first launch.
-You must link KageMux to your dependencies.

-1. Click the **⚙️ Configure Armory** button at the top right of the KageMux UI.
+1. Launch KageMux.
+The application will attempt to auto-detect MKVToolNix and FFmpeg in your standard system directories or PATH variables.
+If successful, the engine will unlock automatically.
-2. Click **Locate** and navigate to your `mkvmerge.exe` file (usually located in `C:\Program Files\MKVToolNix\`).
-Ensure you explicitly select the `.exe` file, not the folder.
+2. If auto-detection fails, click the **⚙️ Configure Armory** button at the top right of the UI.
-3. Click **Locate** and navigate to your `ffmpeg.exe` file.
+3. Click **Locate** and navigate to your `mkvmerge.exe` and `ffmpeg.exe` binaries explicitly.
+Ensure you select the `.exe` files, not the folders.
 4. Click **Save Configuration**.
 The UI will verify the paths, unlock the action buttons, and save your settings permanently to a local `.json` configuration file.

 ---